-Sometimes I’m happy just to do a rough bryophyte survey on an excursion as it gives me an excuse to return to a lovely bit of countryside.
+Sometimes I’m happy just to do a rough bryophyte survey on an excursion as it gives me an excuse to return to a lovely bit of countryside and look further.
 The downland between Jevington and Willingdon is one such place.

 I unexpectedly had a free Saturday and my niece Anna was also at a loose end with a dog to walk so we went to Jevington.
 We were taken by the cuteness of the hamlet nestled between Friston Forest and Eastbourne and famously, the birthplace of bannoffi pie.